Toluna-IP/tolunaintegratedpaneldocs/mapping/referencedataapi/rejectiontypes.md

 | PartnerRejectionName | ```string``` | Name of a rejection |
 | PartnerRejectionDescription | ```string``` | Description of the rejection |

- - Please note: RespondentRejectionTypeID 99 refers to a screenout after a member has entered the survey.

 ### Example Response
 ```plaintext